psyai-llc/PSYKI/PSYKI_CORE.md

-# PSYKI — Core Architecture
+# PSYKEY — Core Architecture

-**Status:** canonical.
-Supersedes `psyai-llc/PSYKI` (v0 sketch) and `mypsyai/AgentAgent2` (quarry).
-Where any repo disagrees with this document, this document wins and the repo gets reshaped.

-**Provenance:** derived from design session 2026-08-21.
+**Truth-Structure:** neo-canonical (the truth for this repo is still developing, it can be asked that the most recent file supersedes previous files in the event of conflicting information.

+**Provenance:** truth is the root of trust, and truth is never assumed it must be proven and evaluated.
+Truth os not Boolean it is a floating point derived from consistent evaluation.
 Nothing here is inherited unexamined from prior authorship.

+**Standards:** A common Agentic protocol is formed through the Procedures of Operation, and agent
 ---

 ## 0. Shape